highfly117/ssy/README.md

 ## Instll Node.js

-first you will need to install node.js and check that you have npm a package manger that comes with Node
+first, you will need to install node.js and check that you have npm, a package manager that comes with Node

 ## install node modules

-run the cmd "npm install" this will install all of the depencancies that are required to run the program
+Run the cmd "npm install" This will install all of the dependencies that are required to run the program.

 ## Available Scripts